 3. Students create a video about the book using Adobe Spark

 The culminating project for a literary circle unit is an individual media project.
-Students are tasked with creating a video using Adobe Spark.
-Adobe Spark is a free internet software that allows students to record their voice behind images, text, and media clips.
-To begin the final portion of the literary circle unit, I give students a project rubric and teach them the basics of Adobe Spark.
+Students are tasked with creating a video using Adobe Express.
+Adobe Express is a free internet software that allows students to record their voice behind images, text, and media clips.
+To begin the final portion of the literary circle unit, I give students a project rubric and teach them the basics of Adobe Express.

 I save the best video projects from each novel, which will serve to improve the introduction phase of this unit in the years to come.
 The videos help introduce offered novels for students as they are choosing which novel most interests them.
 Using former videos will help spice up the imagination of your students both in terms of the books they can choose from, as well as the capabilities of Adobe Spark.